LannyX/B16CourierTrackingSystem/README.md

 # CourierTrackingSystem

-In this application, users are able to check their shipment status or request a pick up using barcode scanner or type, and search nearby location.
+In this application, users are able to check their shipment status or request a pick up using barcode scanner or type, and search nearby  courier servcie locations.

-## Steps after launch the app
+## Launching the app

 1. User can choose the country via search when they first launch the application.